-In April, Rayamajhi posted a video on his Facebook titled Nirvan’s Community Service, requesting his friends and family purchase a Mother’s Day gift from the online jewelry store Creatique, and the company would donate $5 from every sale.
+In April, Rayamajhi posted a video on his Facebook titled Nirvan’s Community Service, requesting his friends and family to purchase a Mother’s Day gift from the online jewelry store Creatique, and the company would donate $5 from every sale.

-Since embarking on his “Meals for Heroes” campaign, Rayamajhi has delivered food to grateful medical staffs at the Providence Tarzana Medical Center, West Hills Hospital, Valley Presbyterian Hospital, Sherman Oaks Hospital, Mission Community Hospital, and Dignity Hospital.
+Since embarking on his “Meals for Heroes” campaign, Rayamajhi has delivered food to grateful medical staff at the Providence Tarzana Medical Center, West Hills Hospital, Valley Presbyterian Hospital, Sherman Oaks Hospital, Mission Community Hospital, and Dignity Hospital.

-He also delivered Mother’s Day gifts to the Kaiser Permanente staff, and held a Mother’s Day gift giveaway in his neighborhood.
+He also delivered Mother’s Day gifts to the Kaiser Permanente staff and held a Mother’s Day gift giveaway in his neighborhood.

-Roland Santos, chief nursing officer from the Sherman Oaks Hospital, also expressed gratitude.
+Roland Santos, a chief nursing officer from the Sherman Oaks Hospital, also expressed gratitude.
 “Our staff could not do what they do without the generous support of the caring community.
 Thank you for the thoughtful gift.”

 Rayamajhi said this experience has changed his perception around helping others.

 “First, I thought, I was only doing what I could, but I am encouraged to do more.
 Everyone is a winner,” he said.

 When the hospital media reported his act of kindness, Rayamahji began receiving more responses and donations through his Facebook page and Instagram account @nirvangiveback.
 He said he would use the money raised to continue bringing meals to the hospitals.